 Ufa Palast am Zoo

-No one has favorited this theater yet
+1 person favorited this theater

 In 1936 architect Albert Speer (Hitler’s architect) modernised the building by giving it an Art Deco styled Streamlined Moderne look.
-The cinema was destroyed by allied bombs on 23rd November 1943.
+The cinema was destroyed by Allied bombs on 23rd November 1943.
 The ruins were removed in 1955.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.